TheFastest599/MyNotebook/README.md

 - Set Reminders upto 700 characters.
 - Receive timely reminders directly in your email inbox.

+## Technologies used

+MERN Stack,Bootstrap and Material UI.

 ## Getting Started

 ### How to run-